75 frontline health workers test positive for COVID-19 in Katsina

 Augustine Okezie, Katsina

-More than 75 frontline line health workers including Doctors, Nurses, and others have tested positive of the Coronavirus, with the majority of them asymptomatic.
+More than 75 frontline health workers, including doctors, nurses and others have tested positive of the Coronavirus, with majority of them showing no symptoms before being tested

-Two top officials of the Katsina State Government namely; Commissioner, Ministry of Information, Abdulakarim Yahaya Sirika and the Permanent Secretary Ministry of Health, Dr. Kabir Mustapha who made the above disclosure while addressing newsmen at Government House Katsina said the infected health care workers are currently receiving home care treatment with drug regimes and observations in line with clinical practices
+Two top officials of the Katsina State Government, namely; Commissioner, Ministry of Information, Abdulakarim Yahaya Sirika and the Permanent Secretary, Ministry of Health, Dr. Kabir Mustapha, who made the above disclosure while addressing newsmen at Government House Katsina, said the infected health care workers are currently receiving home care treatment with drug regimens and observations in line with clinical practices

-They also announced that two mortalities were recorded, including one Doctor and one lab attendant who reported his case late Thursday announced that it has spent over N157, 750, 000, 00 on a total of 11,314 samples of COVID – 19 patients collected across the state with 675 repeats and follow-ups cases.
+They also announced that two mortalities were recorded, including one doctor and one laboratory attendant who reported his case late Thursday.

-They said; “the state government has engaged Sahel Medical center, a private laboratory accredited by the Nigeria Center for Disease Control (NCDC), offering testing service on COVID-19 suspected cases.”
+They said “the state government has engaged Sahel Medical Centre, a private laboratory accredited by the Nigeria Centre for Disease Control (NCDC), offering testing service on COVID-19 suspected cases’’.

 READ ALSO: Max Air begins domestic flights in Katsina

-‘’Sharing of risk communication activities through social media platforms as well as the intensification of the house to house awareness creation, were still ongoing.’’
+‘’Sharing of risk communication activities through social media platforms, as well as the intensification of house to house awareness creation, were still ongoing.’’

-While admitting that presently the state has 13 patients in the isolation centers they however maintained that most challenges confronting the state’s COVID-19 Committee is in the refusal by most admitted patients to be quarantined and insisting that they are healthy.
+While admitting that presently the state has 13 patients in the isolation centres they however maintained that the major challenge confronting the state’s COVID-19 Committee is in the refusal by most admitted patients to be quarantined and their insistence that they are healthy.

-They also attributed the declining rate of infections in the state to increased testing and vigilance of the state government especially in tackling risk awareness sensitization through religious groups and traditional rulers.
+They also attributed the declining rate of infections in the state to vigilance of the state government, especially in tackling risk awareness sensitisation through religious groups and traditional rulers.

 Comments